TTCECO/carnot/README.md

 # [optional] add "--ledger" at the end to use a Ledger Nano S
 tccli keys add jack

-# Copy the `Address` output here and save it for later use
-tccli keys add alice

-# Add both accounts, with coins to the genesis file
+# Add account, with coins to the genesis file
-tcd add-genesis-account $(tccli keys show jack -a) 1000nametoken,1000jackcoin tcd add-genesis-account $(tccli keys show alice -a) 1000nametoken,1000alicecoin
+tcd add-genesis-account $(tccli keys show jack -a) 1000cttc

 # Configure your CLI to eliminate need for chain-id flag
 tccli config chain-id tctestchain